 A vertex in an undirected connected graph is an articulation point (or cut vertex) iff removing it (and edges through it) disconnects the graph.
-Articulation points represent vulnerabilities in a connected network – single points whose failure would split the network into 2 or more disconnected components.
+Articulation points represent vulnerabilities in a connected network – single points whose failure would split the network into 2 or more components.
 They are useful for designing reliable networks.

 For a disconnected undirected graph, an articulation point is a vertex removing which increases number of connected components.